Hi and welcome to this restorative class.

 Twisting to the left.

-You can always repeat the first twist that we did.
+If this is too much you can always repeat the first twist that we did.

 Inhale.

-Back to center.
+Inhale back to center.

-Rock left to right.
+Rock left to right,

-Using the opportunity to massage the back.
+Again using the opportunity to massage the back.

-And before we enter Shavasana,
+And before we enter Savasana,

-Which doesn't require us to lift up,
+Which doesn't require us to lift up.

-So we're gonna stay laying down.
+So we're going to stay laying down.

 You can bring the legs into a reclined butterfly,

-So feet together on the mat,
+So feet together on the mat.

-And open the knees facing the ceiling.
+And open the knees.

-Hips facing the ceiling.
+Or rather hips facing the ceiling.

-We're gonna place our palms in different areas of our body,
+We're gonna place our palms in different areas of our body.

 And where we place our palms,